CHNEP TECHNICAL COMMENT LETTERS & RESOLUTIONS

 The Coastal & Heartland National Estuary Partnership (CHNEP, formerly the Charlotte Harbor National Estuary Program) convenes a Technical Advisory Committee comprised of many of the most prominent scientists and experts in Florida.
 This advisory committee, together with the CHNEP's staff, drafts technical comment letters to advise outside entities on regional priorities and the best available science for further protection and restoration of water, wildlife habitat and other natural resources in the CHNEP program area.

 Additionally, the Coastal & Heartland National Estuary Partnership forms consensus positions that are transmitted as resolutions.
-In 2020, there have been two thus far including:
+In 2020, there have been three including (click on blue title to open document):

 CHNEP Climate Change Compact Resolution in support of the development of climate compact(s) for Central and Southwest Florida to work collaboratively on issues arising from sea level rise, increased intensity rainfall and storm events, and other issues arising from climate change.